redhat-marketplace/datactl/README.md

 ### As an OC Plugin

-If the oc-rhmctl file is installed to your path.
+If the oc-datactl file is installed to your path.
 The oc command will recognize it as a plugin.
-You may call `oc rhmctl`
+You may call `oc datactl`

 ### As a standalone tool

-RhmCtl tool can be used standalone.
-Just move rhmctl to your path and use `rhmctl`.
+Datactl tool can be used standalone.
+Just move datactl to your path and use `datactl`.

 ## Getting started